savq/conjure-julia/README.md

 expression-based-language (like Lisp), pretty much all syntactic constructions will yield a meaningful result in the REPL.

-Using the REPL within the editor is a lot more flexible than the other way around (e.g. using `edit` and `include`).
-It makes context switching a lot easier.

 ### Utopia

-This plug-in should cover all of the Conjure API, and it should extend it where appropriate to handle a non-lisp better.
+This plug-in should cover the Conjure API, and it should extend it where appropriate to handle a non-lisp better.
 This should follow the principle of: "do what I want, not what I say."

-Neovim should be a first-class development environment for Julia.
-This means all of the power of the REPL should be available within Neovim.
-_All of it._ Including docs and [plots](https://github.com/Evizero/UnicodePlots.jl).
-(LaTeX-to-Unicode completion is already provided by [julia-vim](https://github.com/JuliaEditorSupport/julia-vim))